Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-studio-apps/pdp.md

 alwaysopen: false
 ---

 The Policy Decision Point is implemented in the authorization application that is deployed in the Platform Cluster in Altinn Studio Apps.

+Policy Decision Point exposes a method that autorize works as follwing

+Input will be instanceId or dataId